wakefulblock262/class-project/README.md

 ### Text Code in EduBlocks
 If you look above your preview in EduBlocks you can see a code button.
 This button allows you code your website with text-based-coding over block-based-coding.
 (I don't recommend using this unless you know what you are doing, as it can mess everything up if done wrong)

+### Native Desktop App?
+Yep, you can make a desktop app with your EduBlocks code with Electron.
+I decided to explain what to do in different repository which is linked below.

 # The End
 And that's all for now and I probally will add more later.
 If you still don't understand, come talk to me or Coach Austin and we can help, but I don't know aobut Coach Austin, he might just send you to me.
 Also the is bugged for some reason so some headers might now show up :( (I think I fixed most of them)

 # Credits?
 Made by yours truly, Everett :)

+im such a nerd